FatihKoz/DisposableSpecial/README.md

 ## Release / Update Notes

+04.JUN.23

+* Updated Free Flights (Now it is mandatory to select an aircraft to proceed on planning) There is a new setting which forces pilots to use matching aircraft according to their airline selections
+  When enabled; it will not be possible to select airline A and then selecting an aircraft of airline B for free flights

 26.MAR.23

 * Updated Free Flights (Core compatibility and Load Factor adjustment according to selected flight type)